souljazzfunk/jobAppManager/README.md

 ## Features

 - **Mark as Applied**: Click the extension icon and then the "Mark as Applied" button to add the job to your applied list.
-- **Visual Highlighting**: Jobs that you have marked as applied will have a green background on the listing page.
+- **Visual Highlighting**: Jobs that you have marked as applied will have a colored background on the listing page.

 ## Installation